Sew Creative! Make this Herb-Scented Tea Trivet

 Sew across the two binding ends to join them.
 You may have to roll or fold the tea trivet in half to make enough room to sew.

-Use scissors to trim the excess binding leaving about ¼” from the seam.
-Lay the binding down onto the edge of the tea trivet, using your fingers to press the seem you just created.
+Use scissors to trim the excess binding, leaving about ¼” from the seam.
+Lay the binding down onto the edge of the tea trivet, using your fingers to press the seam you just created.
 Finish sewing down the last side.

 Beginning in the middle of one side, flip the binding over to the back so that it covers the stitching line.
 Hold in place with pins.

 Once all sides are pinned, flip over and sew right in the ditch (this will catch the folded edge of the binding on the other side).
 When you reach a corner, stop 2” before the end.
 With the presser foot and needle down, flip over the corner so you can see the underside.
 Fold as shown to create the corner, holding in place as you sew.
 Leave the needle down, pivot the corner and continue sewing down the next side.

 Once you’ve sewn around all four sides, you are finished

 - Instead of using spices, harvest herbs from your own garden.
 Lemon balm and lavender would make a wonderful scent combination.

 - If using large or hard spices, be sure to grind them up using a mortar & pestle first.
 This will prevent you from breaking a needle while sewing.

 - I tried adding a few drops of essential oil when I sprinkled on the herbs, but it ended up soaking through and staining my fabric, so I’d recommend using herbs only.